Steve-Kirby/Steve-Kirby.github.io/index.md

 I have decided to work on improving this as I would like to get back into my amateur photography hobby also.

+**Sudoku Solver**

+I am implementing a simple sudoku solver, currently the solver works on most easy, medium and hard sudoku boards.

+There is no recursive backtracking implemented yet, this is the next step for this project for boards where an educated guess is required, there is also another logical process which I need to implement, more to come.

+**Photography Website**

+Using HTML, CSS, JavaScript, PHP and SQL.
+I am currently developing a website which I can use to showcase my photography.
+I am taking a more object oriented approach to building this website then my previous 2 websites which was almost entirely procedural.

 ### Future ###

 **Simple Snake 2D**